 FUTURE ACQUISITIONS OF COMPANIES MAY HAVE AN ADVERSE EFFECT ON OUR BUSINESS, FINANCIAL CONDITION AND OPERATIONS.
-An important aspect of Intertape Polymer Group s business strategy is to acquire companies that will complement our existing companies and products, expand our marketing area, improve distribution efficiencies, and enhance our technological capabilities.
-Financial risks to Intertape Polymer Group in connection with future acquisitions include the use of its cash resources, incurring additional debt and liabilities, incurring amortization expenses related to goodwill and other intangible assets, and potentially dilutive issuances of equity securities.
+An important aspect of Intertape Polymer Group's business strategy is to acquire companies that will complement our existing companies and products, expand our marketing area, improve distribution efficiencies, and enhance our technological capabilities.
+Financial risks to Intertape Polymer Group in connection with future acquisitions include the use of its cash resources, incurring additional debt and liabilities, and potentially dilutive issuances of equity securities.
 Further, there are possible operational risks including difficulties assimilating the operations, products, technology, information systems and personnel of acquired companies; the loss of key personnel of acquired entities; the entry into markets in which we have no or limited prior experience; and difficulties honoring commitments made to customers of the acquired companies prior to the acquisition.
 The failure to adequately address these risks could adversely affect our business.